8 best large dogs for apartments

 (Image credit: Getty Images)

 If you're looking for a gentle giant, then look no further than the English Mastiff.
-Although his large size may pose a problem when it comes to some landlord's requirements, his moderate activity level and gentle disposition makes him a great companion for apartment living, providing you can give him space to stretch his legs.
+Although his large size may pose a problem when it comes to some landlord's requirements, his moderate activity level and gentle disposition make him a great companion for apartment living, providing you can give him space to stretch his legs.

 Beware the English Mastiff puppy, however, as these little pups can be pretty destructive and are generally not suitable for apartments.
-As they grow older, though, you'll find their temperament will settle and they'll become a much calmer canine.
+As they grow older, though, you'll find their temperament will settle, and they'll become a much calmer canine.

-7. Chinese Shar-Pei
+5. Chinese Shar-Pei

 Chinese Shar-Pei